Top Free Attractions in Philadelphia

 There are countless reasons to love Philadelphia’s most family-friendly square.
-And while most of them have a price tag (only a buck or two) — including the carousel, mini golf and SquareBurger, the Stephen Starr burger-and-fries outpost installed last summer — hanging out in the Square is free.
+And while most of them have a small price tag — including the carousel, mini golf and SquareBurger, the Stephen Starr burger-and-fries outpost installed last summer — hanging out in the Square is free.
 It makes for a nice resting point while walking around America’s most historic neighborhood.

 Free First Sundays at The Barnes Foundation

-On the first Sunday of every month, visitors to The Barnes Foundation can enjoy free admission, family entertainment and informative seminars from 10 a.m. until 6 p.m.
+On the first Sunday of every month, visitors to The Barnes Foundation can enjoy free admission from 10 a.m. until 6 p.m., with family entertainment and informative seminars running from 1-4 p.m.
 Free tickets are can be obtained on-site starting at 9 a.m. for 10 a.m. and later.
-Advance reservations are not available and tickets are available on a first come-first served basis.
+Advance reservations are not available and tickets are available on a first-come, first served basis.
 The offer is limited to tickets for two adults and two children.